It’s no secret that fast sites are going to be more important in 2019. Let’s start with a statement from Google:

 Designing for speed

 Producing fast loading web pages starts with planning and design.
-A ‘flat’ design philosophy employs bold and simple layouts, using CSS styles rather than images for backgrounds, box edges, corners and icons etc. Good, flat design makes the user interface clean, distraction free and the page load quick on all devices.
+A ‘flat’ design philosophy employs bold and simple layouts, using CSS styles rather than images for backgrounds, box edges, corners and icons etc. Good, flat design makes the user interface clean, distraction-free and the page load quickly on all devices.